 Solution:

 Develop a support network of colleagues, friends, and family who understand the challenges of nursing.
-Institutions should provide access to mental health resources, including counseling and stress management programs.
+Institutions should provide access to mental‑health resources, including counseling and stress‑management programs.
+Simple tools like a portable foot massager can give quick relief after a hectic shift.

 Challenge: